 The Natural Resources Wales website will help you decide whether you need to register, and if so, which level of registration is right for you.
 Visit naturalresources.wales and search ‘waste carrier’.
 You can register online or contact Natural Resources Wales for further information on 0300 065 3000.

-Carrying waste without being a registered as a Waste Carrier Licence could lead to prosecution and a maximum fine of £5,000.
+Carrying waste without being a registered as a Waste Carrier Licence could lead to prosecution and an unlimited fine.

 You must only take waste to a licensed site.
 These sites require that you are a registered Waste Carrier and have the appropriate waste documentation.